trojansteve/weggli-Py/README.md

 - **Enhanced Output Formatting**: Color-coded and structured output for easy interpretation of findings.
 - **Logging Capability**: Scan results are logged to a file for permanent record-keeping.
 - **User-Friendly Interface**: Command-line interface with clear instructions for users of all technical levels.
+- **Configurable Logging Levels**: The script accepts a --log-level argument to set the logging level.
+- **Summary Report**: The write_summary_report function writes a summary report detailing the number of issues found per category.
+- **Custom Output Directory**: The --output-dir argument allows specifying where to save the log file and summary report.
+- **Parallel Execution**: The script uses ThreadPoolExecutor for parallel execution of weggli commands.
+- **Enhanced Error Handling**: The run_weggli_command function provides detailed error messages.
+- **Verbose Mode**: The --verbose flag enables more detailed console output for debugging.

 ## Getting Started